-Te Implementation Status Deviations from "the Corporate Social Responsibility Best-Practice Items Yes No No Descriptions Principles for TWSE/TPEx Listed Companies" and Reasons 1.
+Implementation Status Deviations from "the Corporate Social Τ. Yes No Responsibility Best-Practice Items Yes Descriptions Principles for TWSE/TPEx Listed Companies" and Reasons 1.
 Does the company implement and disclose The company has implemented corporate governance corporate governance in accordance with the in accordance with the Corporate Governance Corporate Governance Best-Practice V Best-Practice Principles for TSEC/TPEx Listed No Difference Principles for TSEC/TPEx Listed Companies, and disclosed in the company's website Companies? (www.tkk.com.tw).
 2. Company shareholding structure and (1) Taiwan Port Construction Company has a shareholders' equity spokesman to deal with shareholders' rights.
 (1) Does the company stipulate internal V The remaining subsidiaries are dealt with by operating procedures to deal with the chairman; if there is any dispute, they will shareholders' suggestions, doubts, be appointed by the legal counsel. disputes and litigation matters, and Shareholders who have any shareholder issues No Difference implement them according to (opening accounts, stock transfer, change of No Difference procedures? address, etc.) can contact the company's stock (2) Does the company have a list of the V agency or the company's management office, ultimate controllers of the major and the contact information are disclosed in shareholders and major shareholders of the company's website and annual report. the actual controlling company?
 (2) Wong's Kong King International (Holdings)

-Items Implementation Status Deviations from "the Yes No Descriptions Corporate Social Responsibility Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons and control the rimechanism betw (4) Does the comparegulations to prousing the undiscle ny establish, implement isk control and firewall een the enterprises? ny stipulate internal ohibit insiders from cosed information on y and sell securities?
+Implementation Status Deviations from "the Items Yes No Descriptions Corporate Social Responsibility Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons and med (4) Doo reg es the company establish, implement d control the risk control and firewall chanism between the enterprises?
+The est he company stipulate internal gulations to prohibit insiders from any the undisclosed information on a market to buy and sell securities?
 V Ltd., a major shareholder of the Company, holds 67.44% of the shares.
 The ultimate controller of this company is the director Mr. SENTA WONG and his family; subsidiary major shareholder details, special items - matters of related companies.
 (3) The management rights and responsibilities of personnel, assets and finance between the Company and its subsidiaries are clearly distinguished and controlled by relevant personnel such as the Management division and the Audit department.
-(4) The Company has established "Information and Rules for the Prevention of Insider Trading".
-3. Composition and duties of the board of directors(1) Does the board of directors formulate a diversified policy and implement it in terms of membership composition?
+(4) The Company has established "Information and Rules for the Prevention of Insider Trading". directors (1) Does the diversifie on and duties of the board of board of directors formulate a ed policy and implement it in terms of hip composition?
 V (1) The Company established "Corporate Governance Principles" on Oct.
 27, 2014.
 The Company stipulated diversified strategies (disclosed in the Company's website) in Chapter 3, "Strengthening the Competency of No major differences except for (2) the proposed development of other functional committees.